 The flowers are in a raceme where 3 to 8 flowers are located close to a central stem.

-Cherry flowers in spring may be white or pink and have varying numbers of petals.
+Cherry flowers may be white or pink and have varying numbers of petals.
 A ‘single’ flower has 5 petals, a ‘semi-double’ flower has 2 rows of 5 petals and a ‘double’ has 3 or more rows. ‘semi-double or double’ flowers arise when some of the rows of anthers become petals.